zatoichi-engineer/blog/_posts/2017-10-04-stack-smashing-protection.md

 Stack Smashing Protection does provide some protection against latent buffer overflow defects which could be exploitable.
-Enabling it on a system may increase the storage size of the executables ~1% or more.
+Enabling it on a system may modestly increase the storage size of the executables (less than 0.1% in this case).
 There may be a performance hit, however, it is modest at best.
 If the extra code storage cost is feasible, it may be worth enabling SSP if there is risk that the system could process data from the outside world which could be used to trigger an exploit.